Moffitt Cancer Center’s Commitment to the LGBTQA Community

 Clinical Care and the LGBTQA Patient

 Moffitt’s care practices for LGBTQA patients have been developed in line with our mission to contribute to the prevention and cure of cancer.
 This includes clinics dedicated to the unique needs of our LGBTQA patients, and specialized physicians like Julian Sanchez, MD, Chief of Moffitt’s Colorectal Surgery Program.
-Dr. Sanchez is double board certified in general surgery as well as in colon/rectal surgery.
-He is one of the few providers in the Tampa area to specifically treat patients with pre-cancerous lesions of the anus with high resolution anoscopy.
+Dr. Sanchez is double board certified in general surgery as well as in colorectal surgery.
+He is one of the few providers in the Tampa area to specifically treat patients with pre-cancerous lesions of the anus with high-resolution anoscopy.
 His large clinical practice specializes in anal cancer treatment and screening, especially gay men who are at higher risk for anal dysplasia.
+Dr. Sanchez has developed partnerships with community health clinics, primary care providers and local health departments to extend the reach of the anal dysplasia clinic, becoming a local screening resource among gay men.

-Dr. Sanchez is also an Assistant Professor of Surgery at the University of South Florida Morsani College of Medicine, where he helped to develop a curriculum for LGBTQA health education of medical students.
-He is a member of the Association of American Medical Colleges national committee for LGBTQA education, and has lectured locally and nationally on LGBTQA health issues with special emphasis on LGBTQA cancer prevention and care.
+Dr. Sanchez is also an Associate Professor of Surgery at the University of South Florida Morsani College of Medicine, where he helped to develop a curriculum for LGBTQA health education of medical students.
+The Tampa Bay Diversity Chamber of Commerce named Dr. Sanchez its 2017 Business Person of the Year.
+He is a member of the Association of American Medical Colleges national committee for LGBTQA education, and he has lectured locally and nationally on LGBTQA health issues with special emphasis on LGBTQA cancer prevention and care.
 Dr. Sanchez represents Moffitt on the Equality Florida/Equality Means Business Advisory Board and participates in Moffitt research studies investigating health disparities among LGBTQA patients to establish national guidelines for cancer care and screening.

 Moffitt understands the power of research to ignite progress and change.
 Its Miles for Moffitt community fundraising events support important programs including the LGBTQA Miles for Moffitt Research Group led by Drs.
 Gwendolyn Quinn and Matthew Schabath.
 This group is actively involved in identifying both barriers and facilitators of cancer prevention, control and survivorship services to the LGBTQA population through a series of research studies.